MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/script.rst

 Lua syntax and extensions
 """""""""""""""""""""""""

-The operator precedence (see `Lua 5.2`_ §3.4.7) is recapped and extended in Table  with their precedence level (on the left) from lower to higher priority and their associativity (on the right).
+The operator precedence (see `Lua 5.2`_ §3.4.7) is recapped and extended in :numref:`tbl-opprec` with their precedence level (on the left) from lower to higher priority and their associativity (on the right).

 .. table:: Operators precedence with priority and associativity.